Frequently asked questions (FAQs)

 The register of pharmacists is now administered by the General Pharmaceutical Council (GPhC).
 You can contact the GPhC by calling 020 3365 3400 or emailing email@example.com.

-The Royal Pharmaceutical Society, Royal Society of Chemistry and Society of Biology operate an assessment procedure for their members for eligibility to act as a QP.
+The Royal Pharmaceutical Society, Royal Society of Biology and Royal Society of Chemistry operate an assessment procedure for their members for eligibility to act as a QP.
 Applying for QP eligibility assessment is a separate process to applying for RPS membership.

 RPS Members, Fellows, Associate and Pharmaceutical Scientist members are able to apply for QP eligibility assessment via the RPS.